 As of 2018, the Arthur Range Traverse is by no means the easiest trek to access.
 If you don’t have a friend or family member who can pick you up and drop you off, your options are as follows:

 - Scott Peak Dam: The western terminus is situated about three to four hours drive from Hobart.
 Tasmanian Wilderness Experiences run on demand shuttles, which require a minimum of two people.
-If you’re on your Nigel No Mates and looking to save some cash, consider catching a bus to New Norfolk from Hobart, and stick your thumb out from there.
-It has been my experience that as long as you look semi-presentable and have a smile on your face, hitching is still pretty easy in Tassie once you’re out of the bigger towns.
+If you are by yourself and looking to save some cash, consider catching a bus to Westerway from Hobart (approx. 2hrs).
+From this point you’ll need to stick your thumb out.
+It’s approximately 50 km from Westerway to the turn-off to Scotts Peak, and then another 33 km along the the well maintained Scotts Peak Dam Road to the trailhead.
+It has been my experience over the years that as long as you look semi-presentable and have a smile on your face, hitching is pretty easy in Tassie once you’re out of the bigger towns.